Ribes: Uses

+A number of species produce edible berries, some of which are categorized as currants and gooseberries.

 Blackfoot people used blackcurrant root (Ribes hudsonianum) for the treatment of kidney diseases and menstrual and menopausal problems.
 The Cree used the fruit of Ribes glandulosum as a fertility enhancer to assist women in becoming pregnant.

-European immigrants who settled in North America in the 18th-century typically made wine from both red and white currants.
+European immigrants who settled in North America in the 18th century typically made wine from both red and white currants.